magomimmo/modern-cljs/doc/tutorial-02.md

 ## Install, configure and run MAMP

 Follow MAMP documentation to install MAMP.
-Start MAPM and click the Preferences button of its Admin GUI.
+Start MAMP and click the Preferences button of its Admin GUI.

 ![MAMP Admin Panel][6]